micahjsmith/website/content/blog/dataclasses-mutable-defaults.md

     d: Dict = field(default_factory=dict)
 ```

-With this paradigm, every time a default needs to be supplied for `d`, by factory function
+With this paradigm, every time a default needs to be supplied for `d`, the factory function
 will be called, creating a new dictionary object each time and side-stepping the gotcha.
 Additionally, consumers of `Foo` can always assume that `d` is a dict and simplify their
 code accordingly.